AwalaApp/specs/rs007-pohttp.md

 To deliver each parcel, the client MUST make a `POST` request to the HTTP URL corresponding to the node address, with the parcel as the body and the following headers:

 - `Content-Type` MUST be set to `application/vnd.relaynet.parcel`.
-- If the client is a relaying gateway, `X-Relaynet-Gateway` MUST provide the target endpoint with its address using the request header `X-Relaynet-Gateway`.
+- If the client is a public gateway, `X-Relaynet-Gateway` MUST provide the target endpoint with its address using the request header `X-Relaynet-Gateway`.
 For example, `X-Relaynet-Gateway: https://gateway.humanitarian.org`.

 The server MUST respond with one of the following status codes:

 - `202` (Accepted) response as soon as it successfully [stores or forwards](https://en.wikipedia.org/wiki/Store_and_forward) the parcel.
 - `307` (Temporary Redirect) per [RFC-7231](https://tools.ietf.org/html/rfc7231#section-6.4.7) or `308` (Permanent Redirect) per [RFC-7238](https://tools.ietf.org/html/rfc7238), in which case the client MUST repeat the `POST` request against the URL specified in the `Location` response header.
 Clients MUST honor up to 3 consecutive redirects; additional consecutive redirects MAY be honored.
 - `400` if the body of the request is not a valid RAMF-serialized parcel.
-- A relaying gateway MAY return a `507` (Insufficient Storage) response when it no longer has the capacity to accept parcels for the target endpoint or its gateway.
+- A public gateway MAY return a `507` (Insufficient Storage) response when it no longer has the capacity to accept parcels for the target endpoint or its gateway.
 In this case, the client SHOULD retry to deliver the parcel at a later point but before it expires.
 - Any other standard status code in the range 400-599 that the server regards applicable.
 For example, a `415 Unsupported Media Type` code could be returned if the `Content-Type` request header did not match `application/vnd.relaynet.parcel`.

 The response MAY contain a body, but defining how to process it is outside this specification.